All you need to know about Sprints in project management.

 There is no better proof of effective work than a ready-to-use product.
 This is simply a Scrum ceremony held at the end of a sprint, during which the team presents the completed work to the Product Owner for approval.

 The Review duration and the order of the demonstration are not regulated.
 You may also change the list of participants.
 However, usually, this meeting is attended by the PO, the Scrum Master, the development team, stakeholders, and developers of other projects.

 Why You Should Work in Sprints: 3 Benefits

 The team that has a short period of time to complete tasks is more focused than the team with months ahead of it.
 Striving to achieve your goal in just a few days, you need to commit to hitting goals and contributing to work.
 This applies to the entire team involved, too.

 2. Advanced collaboration

 Agile encourages communication and collaboration more than traditional methodologies.
 Daily meetings are common in sprints.
-They help teams to brainstorm ideas, identify obstacles, understand where colleagues are at, and enforce positive team dynamics.
+They help teams to brainstorm ideas, identify obstacles, keep the team informed, and enforce positive team dynamics.
 This creates real transparency and reduces the risk of mistakes or oversights.

 3. Building relationships with different teams